chris-martin/bricks/in/posts/2016-08-31-installing-nix/post.md

 and find the highest-numbered channel.

 Channels are released every six months.
-At the time of writing, "nixos-16.03" (from March 2016) is the latest channel, so that's what we'll use in the following steps; but you should replace `16.03` with the version you're using.
+At the time of writing, "nixos-16.03" (from March 2016) is the latest channel, so that’s what we’ll use in the following steps; but you should replace `16.03` with the version you’re using.

 ## 3. Set up environment variables